MeowBot233/NekoPush/README.md

 The official API endpoint is at [https://push.meowbot.page/push](https://push.meowbot.page/push).
 You can use GET or POST method to interact with the API.

+**For developers: It is recommended to include your application info (name, version, etc...) in your request's User Agent.
+We will collect it (in the future) to improve our API.**

 ### Push API v1

 This is the simpler way to use the push api.